← All Tags

 home-labhardware-engineeringnetwork-security

-#1821: The Quantum Computer Inside the Giant White Thermos
+#1821: The Quantum Computer That Doesn't Compute

 Crack open a quantum computer and you won't find a CPU—just a gold-plated chandelier inside a giant white thermos.